m00sey/Toasty/README.md

 Adding Toasty to your project
 ------------------------------

-These instructions assume your project is using PhoneGap-1.0.
+These instructions assume your project is using PhoneGap-1.6

-phonegap-toast.js can be modified to work with older version of PhoneGap if necessary.
-This is an exercise left to the reader.

     $ cp dist/phonegap-toast.js into $YOUR_PROJECT/assets/www/
     $ cp dist/phonegap-toast.jar into $YOUR_PROJECT/lib